 6. Microsoft is also in the camera business.
 While we’ve really liked the Microsoft LifeCam Cinema in the past, we’ve found over time that its video performance has been inconsistent and its driver bloated.
 It also claims to put out HD video at 30 fps although I couldn’t get it to go over 15 fps at 720p.
 However, even at that setting the video was stunning.

 NOTE: If you’re wondering about the QuickCam Pro for Notebooks, (also sold as the Webcam C905) previously mentioned in this post, it is now a discontinued product.
 Your best bets are now are C925e, B525 or C930e depending on your functionality needs and price sensitivity.

 PTZ Cameras for Telemedicine & Telepresence Conference Rooms

 Finally, if you are building out telemedicine exam rooms or a telepresence conference room and cost is no object, you should look into one of these cameras:

 Minrray-VSee PTZ** (customized version)

 The first two units will start around $1,800 at least.
 At this price point you get really high quality optics and mechanical zoom as well as pan-tilt.

-What’s nice about the Minrray and Logitech cameras is that they are both USB 3.0 devices which makes for a super simple plug-and-play set up.
+Except for the GlobalMed camera, what’s nice about the Minrray, Logitech and PTZOptics cameras is that they are USB 3.0 devices which makes for a super simple plug-and-play set up.